qtov/ViATc-English/README.md

 Author
 ======
-- Author of the original Chinese :cn:  version is linxinhong https://github.com/linxinhong
+- Author of the original Chinese version is linxinhong https://github.com/linxinhong
-- Translator and maintainer of the English :uk: version is magicstep https://github.com/magicstep
+- Translator and maintainer of the English version is magicstep https://github.com/magicstep
-  Alternatively you can contact me with the same nickname @gmail.com  :email:
+  Alternatively you can contact me with the same nickname @gmail.com